Carl Edwards Jr.: Personal life

 Edwards and his fiancée, Anquinette Smith, welcomed their first child in August 2015, and their second in July 2018.
 Edwards and Anquinette married in 2021.

-Miscellaneous

 Edwards was sometimes known as "C.J." (for Carl Jr.) in the minor leagues, a name which Joe Maddon continued to use while the two were with the Cubs.
 Edwards also earned the nickname "The String Bean Slinger" for his strong arm combined with his skinny physique (6' 3", 170 lbs), which he has adopted for the back of his personalized jersey during the annual Players Weekend.